csc-training/advancedOpenMP/OpenMP_cpu/adv_intro/README_dev_access.md

 #For these exercises you should use 1 nodes:

-## Use a "job" script for batch processing
 ## For interactive access:
 ```
         Frontera:   $ idev            -N 1 -tpn 56  For Tutorial Reservation